"People would describe me as..." — Tinder prompt answers

 Why doesn't "confident, kind, great listener" work?

 Because it's self-rating dressed as third-party.
-The frame ('people would describe') doesn't change the fact that the three adjectives are what the answerer wants the matcher to believe; 60% of profiles use a version of this and the slot does no filtering.
-The fix is to pick a SOCIAL descriptor (the friend who does X) rather than a personality trait.
+The frame doesn't change that the three adjectives are what the answerer wants the matcher to believe; 60% of profiles use this and the slot does no filtering.
+Pick a SOCIAL descriptor (the friend who does X), not a personality trait.

 Should the descriptor be flattering or self-aware?